lab9r/urban-pancake/README.md

 # AppImageDesktop

 `AppImageDesktop` is a Python command-line tool that simplifies the installation of AppImage applications on GNOME.
 It automates downloading, verifying, and installing AppImages while providing desktop integration through `.desktop` files.
-Inspired by the PKGBUILD approach, it uses a YAML configuration file to manage application details.
+Losely inspired by the PKGBUILD approach, it uses a YAML configuration file to manage application details.

 ## Features

 - **AppImage Desktop Integration**: Automatic shortcuts and icons using `.desktop` files.
 - **Customizable Using YAML**: Easy configuration via YAML files.
 - **Automatic Download**: Downloads AppImages automatically.
-- **GPG Signature Verification (Optional)**: Optional verification for authenticity.
+- **GPG Signature Verification (optional)**: Optional verification for authenticity.

 ## Usage

 Create a YAML configuration file for the AppImage you want to install.
-For examples see `configs` directory.
+For examples see the `configs` directory.

 ```
 usage: AppImageDesktop.py [-h] [--config CONFIG] [--debug] [config]

+A command-line tool that simplifies the installation of AppImage applications on GNOME.

 positional arguments:
-  config           Path to the yaml file.
+  config           Path to the yaml configuration file.

 options:
+  -h, --help       Show this help message and exit,
-  --config CONFIG  Path to the yaml file.
+  --config CONFIG  Path to the yaml configuration file.
   --debug          Enable debug mode (optional).
 ```